MartineBoulanger/PetBattlePvPTournamentLogger/README.md

 ## What does it do?

-Quite simple, it will log every PvP pet battle you do, since in the tournament each match is **Best of 5** the addon will only save up to 5 battles, if you do not delete the data before your next match, the addon will delete the oldest battle first (whenever the player are playing a 6th battle or more).
+Quite simple, it will log every PvP pet battle you do, since in the tournament each match is **Best of 5** the addon will only save up to 5 battles, if you do not delete the data before your next match, the addon will delete the oldest battle first.

 The addon will also save up the pet usage from each battle, this means that it will store the pets that are used in both teams, together with the pet's type, health, power, and speed stats, and the number of battles it has played.

-## Why does the battles need to be saved?
+## Why do the battles need to be saved?

-The owner of the tournament, and also the staff, wants to see proof of when a match has been done.
-And besides streaming the matches (which is not obliged to do so), getting the logs from the battles with all the necessary data is really good proof to show that the match has been played honestly.
+The owner of the tournament, and also the staff, wants to see proof of when a match has been done, and besides streaming the matches (which is not obliged to do so), getting the logs from the battles with all the necessary data is really good proof to show that the match has been played, and also played in honesty.

 ## What about the pet usage data?